andreafabrizi/DNSProxy/README.md

 MIT license, all rights included.

 ## Disclaimer
-WHEN FULL-ANONIMITY IS A CONCERN, make sure to host *nslookup.php* on a trustable server !
+WHEN FULL-ANONIMITY IS A CONCERN, make sure to host *nslookup-doh.php* on a trustable server !

 To be clear, the PHP script DOES DO the underlying (infamously leaking) "system call", the "classic UDP/DNS request" (or TCP but mostly not).
 Such system call relies on different mechanisms to resolve DNS, depending on the operating system; in the case of an hosting provider, such mechanism and operating systems are said to be "managed" hence not in full control of the user.
-In the context of hosting, we can probably assume that _everythin_ has been optimised for serving at the fastest speed with the most of caching made possible.
+In the context of hosting, we can probably assume that _everything_ had been optimised for serving at the fastest speed with the most of caching made possible.
 Such system calls are therefore outside the control of DNSP.

 The DNSProxy *DNSP* is just lazily tunneling into HTTP(S) using curllib and nghttp2.